decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-11-02-primary-backup-for-2-servers-and-omission-failures-is-impossible.markdown

 **Theorem:** *It is impossible to implement State Machine Replication with two replicas for two clients and an adversary that can cause omission failures to one replica (and any number of clients) even in a lock-step model.*

-As in our previous [lower bounds](https://decentralizedthoughts.github.io/2019-06-25-on-the-impossibility-of-byzantine-agreement-for-n-equals-3f-in-partial-synchrony/), we assume a solution that is [safe and live](https://decentralizedthoughts.github.io/2019-10-15-consensus-for-state-machine-replication/) and reach a contradiction.
+As in our previous [lower bounds](https://decentralizedthoughts.github.io/2019-06-25-on-the-impossibility-of-byzantine-agreement-for-n-equals-3f-in-partial-synchrony/), we assume an implementation of a Write Once Register State Machine that is [safe and live](https://decentralizedthoughts.github.io/2022-11-19-from-single-shot-to-smr/) and reach a contradiction.
 For the contradiction, we define three worlds and use an indistinguishability argument.
 In each world, there are two clients called client $1$ and client $2$ and two servers called server $1$ and server $2$.

 ### World A: